BruceSteers/GForm/Readme.md

 Mostly the GForm program is run from within the scripts with a few args to make a GUI.
-The pipe=/tmp/fifo1 argument makes the app create a pipe that the script then opens and waits for messages from the GUI and the listen=/tmp/fifo2 argument makes a pipe for the script able to control the GUI.
+The pipe=/tmp/fifo1 argument makes the app create a pipe that the script then opens and waits for messages from the GUI and the listen=/tmp/fifo2 argument makes a pipe for the script to be able to control the GUI.
 (There's a help file on pipe basics) Messages come in the form of name|text or name|text|value depending on the calling object

 There are various examples.
 Simple, Medium and advanced.